 The ability of neurons to dynamically alter their activity in response to changes in the internal or external environment is fundamental to our brain's capacity to learn and adapt.
 Importantly, this remarkable plasticity must be balanced by mechanisms that ensure stable activity at the level of neural circuits.
 Understanding the molecular machinery that allows neurons to both be dynamic and maintain balance is a fundamental goal of our research.
 Perturbations in synapse and circuit balance are associated with numerous neurological and psychiatric disorders, including epilepsy and autism spectrum disorder.
 A main focus of our laboratory is to understand how molecular changes associated with these diseases lead to altered neural activity.
 To address this, we are taking a multi-systems approach incorporating molecular, biochemical, electrophysiological, and behavioral analyses in mouse models and patient-derived human cells.

 We are currently looking for a post-doctoral fellow with expertise in human stem cell culture and functional characterization of stem cell-derived neurons.
 Qualified applicants are encouraged to send a CV and cover letter to bateup_at_berkeley.edu.

-We have a position open for a research technician (staff research associate) to start in May 2017.
-Please find our posting on jobs.berkeley.edu (job #22971)
+We have a position open for a research technician (staff research associate) to start in summer 2017.
+Please find our posting on jobs.berkeley.edu (job #23234)